dubucalma/MERFISH_Cell_Cell_Interactions/Readme.md

 #### 1b.
 Calculate the enrichement of specific cell-types interactions:

-Scripts to do this analysis:
+Scripts to run this analysis, stratified by layer:
-Original CCI file (adapted a bit for bins):
-`CC_interactions_clean.R` ON PROCESS OF CLEANING

-Derived CCI file for layers:
-`CCI_clean_layers.R` (Check input data for randomization)
+`CCI_calculation/CCI_clean_layers.R`

 **Input requirements** <br>
 This step uses as input: